benmneb/vomad.life/content/chiang-mai-food.md

 You can see photos of the whole menu [here](https://www.tripadvisor.com/Restaurant_Review-g293917-d1930335-Reviews-Cat_House_Restaurant-Chiang_Mai.html#photos;geo=293917&detail=1930335&ff=248008648&albumViewMode=hero&aggregationId=101&albumid=101&baseMediaId=248008648&thumbnailMinWidth=50&cnt=30&offset=-1&filter=7&autoplay=).

-<prominent-img src="chiang-mai-food/cathouse-burrito" caption="Their famous vegan burrito, absolutely covered in lentil curry.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/cathouse-burrito" caption="Their famous vegan burrito, absolutely covered in lentil curry.
 Get it filled with tofu and veggies, or just lots of veggies, plus black rice, grab your knife and fork and enjoy a unique take on this Mexicanish meal.
 The side salad is sitting under their sweet tamarind sauce.
 (Photo courtesy of The Banana Relish Blog.)"></prominent-img>

 ### Vomad Cat House Favourites: